UI Overview

 Status Bar

-Section titled “Status Bar”At the bottom of the window, the status bar shows:
+Section titled “Status Bar”At the bottom of the window, the status bar shows information and a few quick toggles:

 - Current line and column number